 More details on generation of PCBs during manufacturing are provided in the earlier section on Chemistry.
-PCBs are known to be inadvertently generated in certain pigments and dyes, including diarylides (yellow and orange), naphtharylamides (oranges and reds), phthalocyanines (blue), and basic dye complex pigments (reds, violets, blues and greens) (Christie, 2013).
-PCB-11 is thought to be primarily from pigment production and not from legacy uses of Aroclors (Hu and Hornbuckle 2010, Guo 2013).
+PCBs are known to be inadvertently generated in certain pigments and dyes, including diarylides (yellow and orange), naphtharylamides (oranges and reds), phthalocyanines (blue), and basic dye complex pigments (reds, violets, blues and greens) (Christie 2013).
+PCB-11 is thought to be primarily from pigment production and not from legacy uses of Aroclors (Hu and Hornbuckle 2010, Guo et al. 2014), and so is useful as an indication of inadvertent generation of PCBs, especially from pigments.
+Specifically, the ratio of PCB 11 to a characteristic dechlorination end product, PCB-4, indicates that dechlorination is not a significant source of PCB 11 where it has been examined (Rodenburg et al. 2010).
+PCB-11 has been seen to be strongly correlated with PCBs 35 and 77 (Rodenburg 2014).
+PCB-77 is one of the dioxin-like congeners.

 Hu and Hornbuckle (2010) found PCBs in azo and phthalocyanine pigments, including PCB-11 and higher chlorinated PCBs 206-209.
-Previously PCB-209 was only thought to be found in ferric oxide as a by-product of titanium dioxide production (Panero 2005).
+Previously PCB-209 was only thought to be found in ferric oxide as a by-product of titanium dioxide production (Panero et al. 2005).
 PCB-11 and PCB-209 have been found in Washington's environment and animals (Ecology EIM database).